 - FSD-1 Fuel Storage and Distribution:

-This shows the location of the gas meter on the south east corner of the home.
-The main shut off for maintenance purposes is circled in red.
+This shows the location of the gas meter and the main service shutoff south east side of the house.

 - P-1 Plumbing: